HumzaTAhmad/tf-proj-eiden/README.md

 ## Prerequisites

-- Terraform installed
-- AWS credentials configured (either through environment variables or AWS CLI)

-# Terraform AWS Setup

-This repository contains a Terraform configuration to set up an AWS Auto Scaling group with EC2 instances using a launch template and security group configurations.

-## Prerequisites

 1. **Create AWS Resources**
    - Create a VPC with at least **two private subnets** in the desired AWS region.
    - Create an **IAM role** with an EC2 instance profile and attach any necessary permissions for your setup.